 Selecting the Right Meat

 When it comes to dehydrated meat, you should look for lean cuts and low-fat, fresh meat.
-Fat can cause the meat to spoil and become rancid quicker.
+Fat can cause the meat to spoil and become rancid more quickly.
 So while there is no “right meat” for dehydration, cutting off excess fat will absolutely help you in the long run.

 If you’re just starting out, I’d recommend practicing with canned chicken!
 It really helped me get a feel for dehydrating meat.